 Most common types of organ meat are:

-Organ meat comes from many animals: beef, lamb, mutton, goat, bison, elk, deer, chicken, duck, goose, and pork all have delicious organs to eat!
+Beef, lamb, mutton, goat, bison, elk, deer, chicken, duck, goose, and pork all have delicious organs to eat!

 This post may contain affiliate links.
 Primal Edge Health LLC may receive a small commission at no extra cost to you for any orders made through these links.
 All thoughts and opinions are our own and we never promote something we wouldn’t use ourselves.